MicroEJ/docs/SDK6UserGuide/gettingStartedSTM32F7508KernelGREEN.rst

 Select a VEE Port
 ^^^^^^^^^^^^^^^^^

-As for Applications, a Kernel project needs to depend on a VEE Port in order to be built.
+As Applications need to depend on a VEE Port in order to be built, so does a Kernel project.
 Refer to the ``Prerequisites`` section of the
 `Kernel GREEN README <https://github.com/MicroEJ/Kernel-GREEN/blob/master/README.md>`__ to learn more about the VEE Port requirements.